geogebra/geogebra/giac/README.md

 It will be silently assumed that GMP and MPFR have been installed in /opt/local/lib.
 If this is not the case, set the environment variable LIBDIR to the correct path.

-Mac OS X 10.11.6 with Xcode 8.2.1, GMP 6.1.0 and MPFR 3.1.3 is known to work correctly.
+Mac OS X 10.11.6 with Xcode 8.2.1, GMP 6.1.0 and MPFR 3.1.3 are known to work correctly.

 ### Windows ###

-At the moment only the 64 bit version was tested.
+At the moment only the 32 bit version works correctly.
+The 64 bit version may fail for some computations.

 First you need to have a working **node-gyp** installation.
 Please take the time to check it by following